List of Spider-Man: The Animated Series characters: Joseph "Robbie" Robertson

-By the fourth-season premiere of Spider-Man, when Tombstone was incarcerated in Rooker's Island and wanted to get revenge on Robbie for what he did, he teamed up with Richard Fisk, who was also incarcerated in Rooker's and was jailed earlier before Tombstone, and with Richard's connections, they had Robbie framed and taken to the same prison they were so Tombstone can kill Robbie.
-But Spider-Man and J. Jonah Jameson saved Robbie and cleared his name.
+By the fourth-season premiere of Spider-Man, when Tombstone was incarcerated in Rooker's Island and wanted to get revenge on Robbie for what he did, he teamed up with Richard Fisk, who was also incarcerated in Rooker's and was jailed earlier before Tombstone, and with Richard's connections, they had Robbie framed and taken to the same prison they were so Tombstone can kill Robbie, but Spider-Man and J. Jonah Jameson saved Robbie and cleared his name.

 By the Six Forgotten Warriors saga at the fifth (and final) season of this show, Peter Parker lied to J. Jonah Jameson that Spider-Man was going to Russia to rule the world.
 Jameson believed him and Robbie went with Peter to accompany him and make sure he gets some pictures.
 Robbie acted weird while in Russia because he knew some people who would explain about Peter's parents when they were thought to be traitors to Russia.
 Robbie even knew Omar Mosley, who knew the story about the Six Forgotten Warriors.
 One of the Six Forgotten Warriors' members was the Black Marvel (who was said to be dead) and Omar said he was the Black Marvel's sidekick (but secretly, Omar was the Black Marvel himself).
 Robbie even figured out that Wilson Fisk was the Kingpin.

 By the series finale of the show, in the Scarlet Spider's reality, all of New York was destroyed with nearly everyone dead, thanks to the murderous rampage the Green Goblin and Hobgoblin have committed.
 The only survivors were J. Jonah Jameson and Robbie.
 Hobgoblin threatened Jameson if he did not give the broadcaster on the roof of J3 Communications, then he would drop Robbie off a ledge.
 Spider-Man saved Robbie but surprisingly, Robbie hated Spider-Man as much as Jameson did because here as he claimed that Jameson was right about Spider-Man.

 Martha Robertson

-Martha Robertson (voiced by Iona Morris) is Joseph "Robbie" Robertson's wife and the mother of Randy Robertson.
+Martha Robertson (voiced by Iona Morris) is Robbie Robertson's wife and the mother of Randy Robertson.
 She first appeared in the episode "Tombstone" where Randy had joined a crime gang called the Posse led by a childhood friend of Robbie's.
 She later appeared in the episode "Guilty" where Robbie had been framed by Tombstone and Richard Fisk, although Robbie was soon released after Spider-Man and Jameson found evidence to prove Robbie's innocence.